AidanaYessen/My_Desk/README.md

 ABOUT ME:
-my path to data analytics started in early 2022. as i was daily engaged in analytics while being a marketing manager, i figured that analysis is something that drives interest for me. within next months i started taking courses.
+my path to data analytics started in early 2022. as i was daily engaged in analytics while being a marketing manager for 5 years, i figured that analysis is something that drives interest for me. within next months i started taking courses and practicing.

 my previous experience with data and analysis has helped me in this journey. as i was already exploiting sophisticated excel formulas daily, and regularly engaged in data collection, prep & analytics, the learning process went smoothly and easily.